Skip to main content

 Stylization

-• CSS variables for Kanban styling
+• CSS variables for the Kanban style

 info